 The LUTP program equips transport professionals with knowledge of integrated strategic planning and transport management.
 The program objectives are to build urban transport leadership that:

 - Understands the complexities of urban transport problems and possible context-sensitive solutions;

 - Recognizes the need for integrated mobility planning, what this planning involves, and how it should be undertaken;

 - Uses lessons learned from cities and cases for better decision making.

 The LUTP program is designed for senior and mid-level transport professionals.
 Policymakers and planners from national, state and city level governments who are responsible for "putting the pieces together" will find the program very useful.
 Participants from civil society, consultants and potential faculty from local training institutions are also encouraged to apply.

 Tentative calendar of offerings 2018

 The LUTP program is managed by the World Bank.
 Financial support for LUTP is provided by the following sponsors:

 - The World Bank

-- The Energy Sector Management Assistance Program (ESMAP), and
+- The Energy Sector Management Assistance Program (ESMAP)

 Each offering of the LUTP program is a joint effort of the World Bank and a local partnering organization.